-Those seeking legal help with Criminal Defense can reach out to Staples, Ellis + Associates, P.A.
-Attorney At Law, a local practice representing people in Miramar Beach, Florida.
+Those seeking legal help with Education Law can reach out to Staples, Ellis + Associates, P.A.
+Attorneys at Law, a local practice representing people in Miramar Beach, Florida.

 Plaintiff - a person or party who brings a lawsuit against another person(s) or party/parties in a court of law.
 Private persons or parties can only file suit in civil court.

 Judgment - A decision of the court.
 Also known as a decree or order.
 Judgments handed down by the court are usually binding on the parties before the court.

 Lead Counsel's objective process independently verifies attorney records, conferring with state bars across the country and conducting annual reviews to confirm that the attorney practices in the legal categories as indicated, possesses a valid bar license, and is eligible to practice in the specific jurisdiction.